philferriere/mscstexta4r/README.md

 ## Credits

-All Microsoft Cognitive Services components are Copyright © Microsoft.
+All Microsoft Cognitive Services components are Copyright (c) Microsoft.

 For great introductions to the underlying REST API, please refer to [this](https://azure.microsoft.com/en-us/documentation/articles/cognitive-services-text-analytics-quick-start/) and [that](https://blogs.technet.microsoft.com/machinelearning/2015/04/08/introducing-text-analytics-in-the-azure-ml-marketplace/) link.